agorstan/resume/README.md

 ### [Sphere](http://www.thesphere.com)
 **Product Manager** from 2012 - 2013 in San Francisco, CA
-* Introduced login-wall that lead to over 500+% increase in new account creations with carefully crafted and tested first-user-experience improvements.
+* Introduced login-wall feature that lead to over 500+% increase in new account creations with carefully crafted and tested first-user-experience improvements.
 * Over 200% growth in MAU as a result of A/B tested email campaigns and targeted features.
 * Apple featured the Sphere app prominently and multiple times across 4 different categories.
 * Samsung and Sony chose to preload and deep integrate Sphere on Android devices as a result of product decisions and partnership discussions, yielding a projected 20M registered users in 2014.